What You'll Learn

 “Treatment for OCD works best with high compliance and high motivation.
 When we do intensive treatment, kids learn the skills faster and get results faster.
 They get more and more empowered and motivated because they see it works.”Jerry Bubrick, PhD, the director of the Child Mind Institute’s intensive OCD program

 When earlier treatment hasn’t worked

-Intensive treatment is particularly helpful for children who’ve made little or no progress with their anxiety or OCD, even thought they may have seen several different mental health professionals and even received some form of CBT.
+Intensive treatment is particularly helpful for children who’ve made little or no progress with their anxiety or OCD, even though they may have seen several different mental health professionals and received some form of CBT.

 One reason treatment fails, according to Dr. Bubrick, is that they sometimes get a watered-down version of CBT.
 In graduate school, a psychologist may study many treatment techniques — psychodynamic, CBT, gestalt — and then use a combination in their practice that incorporates some CBT but doesn’t follow through enough to be effective, he argues.